nithyaramakrishnan/data-shield/ts-index.md

 To resolve the issue, verify:

 - That the `sgx` pod is running on the node.
 If the `sgx` pod is in the `CrashLoopBackOff` state, the `isgx` driver was not installed successfully on the node.
 - The logs of the `sgx` pod.
-If the `sgx` pod is in the running state, you can run the following command to whether the `isgx` driver is installed on the nodeL
+If the `sgx` pod is in the running state, you can run the following command to check whether the `isgx` driver is installed on the node.

   ```
   root@kube-dal10-crb672a8b09bf145e2a9edbefecb162495-w5:/# lsmod | grep isgx